 El-Kenawi, et al., 2019, Cancer likes it sour!

-In his early work, the great Otto Warburg was the first to describe preference of cancer cells to metabolize glucose into lactate even in the presence of oxygen, a phenomenon termed aerobic glycolysis.
-Although, aerobic glycolysis is an inefficient way to generate cellular energy (produce 2 ATP molecules) it may provide cancer cells with proliferative privilege more than the normal metabolic pathway, oxidative phosphorylation (produce 36 ATP molecules).
-The proliferative advantage of glycolytic phenotype may be because:
+In his early work, the great Otto Warburg was the first to describe cancer cells’ preference to metabolize glucose into lactate even in the presence of oxygen, a phenomenon termed aerobic glycolysis.
+Although aerobic glycolysis is an inefficient way to generate cellular energy (producing 2 ATP molecules versus oxidative phosphorylation’s 36 ATP), it provides cancer cells with proliferative advantages because:

--The metabolic products of glycolysis, such as hydrogen ions and lactate, cause a heterogeneous but consistent acidification of the extracellular space, which results in harsh conditions that kills normal cells allowing more space for tumor to grow (Gatenby and Gillies, 2004).
+• Metabolic products like hydrogen ions and lactate acidify the extracellular space, creating harsh conditions that kill normal cells while allowing tumor expansion (Gatenby and Gillies, 2004)

 El-Kenawi et al., 2023 Persisters: the story of cells left behind!